RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-postgresql/README.md

 - *KIE Server*, which will be used as an *AMI* for auto-scaling and will be accessed via the *Smart Router* and the *Business Central*.

-But as these four instances have a lot in common in regards to installed packages and tools, you'll create five instances.
+But as these four instances have a lot in common in regards to installed packages and tools, so you'll create five instances.
 The first one will be the source of a base *AMI* from which you'll create the other four.

-Let's start, click `Launch Instance`:
+Let's start, From the *EC2* console, go to `Instances` and click `Launch Instance`:

 **Choose AMI**: